pratheeshrussell/webvitals-testing/web-vital-fe/cls/Readme.md

 CLS is calculated based on 2 parameters, namely impact fraction and distance fraction.
 Refer the following link for more details
 [Calculating cls](https://web.dev/cls/#layout-shift-score)

+**Note** CLS, like LCP, considers elements in the *viewport* and not the page.
+So better dock dev tools to side or undock it to a separate window.

 ## CLS Score
 As of Light house version 9, CLS accounts for 15% of the overall score.
 A score less than 0.1 is considered good.
 ![cls score](./doc/score.png)